 PHOTO 4

-Step 9.
-Divide the meringue mixture between two cake molds, ensuring the meringue height is the same.
-Smooth the surface of the meringue with a spatula (photo 5).
+Step 9: Divide the meringue mixture between two cake molds, ensuring the meringue heights are equal.
+Smooth the meringue's surface with a spatula (photo 5).

 Pro tip: Use two clean toothpicks to check the height of the meringue in both rings.

-Step 10.
-Bake in the preheated oven for about 2 hours until the meringue layers are slightly browned.
-Don't open the oven door for the first 90 minutes.
+Step 10: Bake in the preheated oven for about 2 hours, until the meringue layers are slightly browned.
+Do not open the oven door for the first 90 minutes.

 Pro tip: If the cakes darken quickly, try to bake the meringue disks with the oven ajar or shorten the baking time.

-Step 12.
-The next day, use a knife to remove the cake layers and carefully peel the parchment paper.
+Step 12: The next day, use a knife to remove the cake layers, then carefully peel off the parchment paper.

-Step 13.
-Place the smaller cake disk on top of the larger cake disc and cut to one size (photo 6).
-You will have two cake discs with a diameter of 7-inch (18 cm) and a thickness of 1.2 inch (3 cm).
-Collect the scraps and crush them into crumbs by hand.
+Step 13: Place the smaller cake disk on top of the larger cake disk and cut to one size (photo 6).
+You will have two cake discs with a diameter of 7 inches (18 cm) and a thickness of 1.2 inches (3 cm).
+Collect the scraps and crush them by hand into crumbs.

 PHOTO 5